Andrewneteye4343/scDock/Essential_files/README.md

 Each argument in config.yaml is documented with its usage and original function.
 For more details, you can also refer to the documentation provided on the respective official websites.

 #### Decide the compound library for molecular docking
 We provide three options for ligand usage: FDA compounds, CAS number and your own structures.
 You can use one of the options as your compound library.
+Please name compounds using their CAS Registry Numbers to enable correct drug annotation when needed.

 ● For FDA compounds, you need to set argument Vina_Docking_use_fda = true and Vina_Docking_fda_txt = path/to/fda.txt.
 In this option, scDock will download and pre-process the parent compounds of FDA-approved compounds (version: September 2025).
 The fda.txt can be download from Github.